ArtShows/neural-style-tf/README.md

 # neural-style-tf

+This is a fork of cysmith's [neural-style-tf](https://github.com/cysmith/neural-style-tf) project.

+### The goals of this fork:

+  * Make os-agnostic
+    - [ ] Convert bash to python
+        - [x] stylize_video
+        - [ ] stylize_image
+    - [ ] Optical flow process for windows
+  * Bug fixes
+  * Expand options for stylization
+    - [x] Specifying max_size in stylize_video resizes input video during pre-process
+    - [ ] Automatic conversion of interlaced to progressive during video pre-process
+    - [x] Manually convert interlaced to progressive during video pre-process (--interlaced flag)
+    - [x] Automatic conversion of non-square pixels during video pre-process
+  * Speed, Performance, Usability
+    - [x] Stop deleting optical flow and video cache at end of process.
+    - [x] Stop overwriting cached/existing data (video frames, optical flow, output frames)
+    - [x] Create unique keys for optical flow, video cache, and output (video and image) to allow storing multiple jobs without overwriting.
+    - [x] Incerased logging during pre-process.
+  * It seems the original project is abandonware at this point.
+Integrating features from other forks—especially those proposed in merge requests to original project—should give an outlet for code and research that might otherwise be lost.

+## Original readme below:

 This is a TensorFlow implementation of several techniques described in the papers:
 * [Image Style Transfer Using Convolutional Neural Networks](http://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) by Leon A. Gatys, Alexander S. Ecker, Matthias Bethge